 Another effect of shooting with a wide aperture is a shallow depth of field.
 Typically the shots you see with a blurred background behind a well-focused subject.

 It’s not recommended you shoot a lens wide open – at f1.8 in this case – as your images tend to lose sharpness if you do.

 The 38mm F.Zuiko can go to f1.8 but I don’t go past 2.8 with it.
 You still get a depth of field shallow enough to play around with.

 I will say I prefer shooting with most things in the photograph in focus these days, but it can be a lot of fun to mess around and experiment with blurring things in your shot, and especially at a place like Ciqikou.

 Just… don’t overdo it.
 And don’t think you have to do it because the lens can.
 And don’t think it can turn a bad shot good.

-If you don’t like either of these images, consider it evidence of that last point.
+If you don’t like the next two images here, consider it evidence of that last point.